Manufacturers Hanover Corporation: Years of success

 MHT was one of the banks that created the CIRRUS interbank network in the early 1980s for providing cash and other personal banking transactions nationwide.
 For its large internal data processing systems at the time, such as the Wholesale Banking System, a common environment was IBM mainframes running CICS for online applications with IMS as the database and IBM's DB/DC Data Dictionary.

 In 1983, Manufacturers Hanover agreed to acquire the CIT Financial Corporation for some $1.5 billion, an amount that no bank holding company had ever spent on a single acquisition before.
-When the deal closed in 1984 it created the biggest factoring unit across the globe.
+When the deal closed in 1984, it created the biggest factoring unit across the globe.

 An up-and-coming executive was Peter J. Tobin, who was responsible for the bank's controller, accounting, and management information systems.
 This operation was centered in MHT's offices at 130 John Street in New York's financial district.
 He became chief financial officer at MHT and played an important role in the CIT acquisition.

 Up through the early 1980s, Manufacturers Hanover remained the fourth largest bank in the nation.

 Advertising

 New York was the city in the country with the most competition between banks, especially after changes in regulations allowed savings-and-loan institutions to compete with commercial banks for consumer checking accounts, and hence advertising became a key component in banks' efforts to gain new customers.
-In the 1970s, Manufacturers Hanover ran a series of television commercials made by Young & Rubicam that used the tagline, "It's banking the way you want it to be" and that featured the actor and comedian Tim Conway as celebrity spokesperson.
+In the 1970s, Manufacturers Hanover ran a series of television commercials made by Young & Rubicam that used the tagline "It's banking the way you want it to be" and that featured the actor and comedian Tim Conway as a celebrity spokesperson.
 Another comedic talent on MHT commercials was the actor and game show personality Paul Lynde, with one spot featuring a concluding voiceover from the Twilight Zone writer and narrator Rod Serling.

 At the same time, a large Manufacturers Hanover billboard advertising "Super Checking" was a prominent feature of the newly renovated Yankee Stadium.
-The billboard could be seen as Chris Chambliss hit the walk-off home run that won the 1976 American League Championship Series for the New York Yankees over the Kansas City Royals.
+The billboard could be considered Chris Chambliss hit the walk-off home run that won the 1976 American League Championship Series for the New York Yankees over the Kansas City Royals.

-Also during the 1970s, Manufacturers Hanover heavily promoted its "Any Car" Loan using an "Any Car", known as the "ForChevAmChrysVagen", made up of parts from over twenty different cars.
-Subsequently AnyCar II and AnyCar III appeared, which were made of parts from about 50 and 40 different automobile models, respectively.
+Also during the 1970s, Manufacturers Hanover heavily promoted its "Any Car" Loan using an "Any Car," known as the "ForChevAmChrysVagen," made up of parts from over twenty different cars.
+Subsequently, AnyCar II and AnyCar III appeared, which were made of parts from about 50 and 40 different automobile models, respectively.